 Relevance and Use of Income Statement Formula

-The understanding of the income statement formula is very important for people who are interested in actively trading in the stock market or analyst who investigates the financial performance of a particular company.
-They are required to know how to read financial statements, including the income statement.
+Understanding the income statement formula is very important for people interested in actively trading in the stock market or analysts who investigate a particular company's financial performance.
+Therefore, they must know how to read financial statements, including the income statement.

 One should note that net income is not the same as cash profit.
-Nevertheless, the ability of a company to generate healthy net income over a long period can be seen as a positive for it in stock and bond prices because it is the net income that compensates the shareholders for the risks that they have taken.
-In case a company is unable to generate enough profit, then the value of the stock is likely to plummet.
+Nevertheless, the ability of a company to generate healthy net income over a long period can be seen as a positive for its stock and bond prices because it is the net income that compensates the shareholders for the risks they have taken.
+Conversely, if a company cannot generate enough profit, then the value of the stock is likely to plummet.
 In short, a company with healthy earnings will have higher stock and bond prices.

 Recommended Articles

-This article has been a guide to Income Statement Formula.
-Here we discuss how to calculate Income Statement items like gross profit, operating income & net income along with the practical examples and downloadable excel sheet.
+This article is a guide to the Income Statement Formula.
+Here we discuss how to calculate Income Statement items like gross profit, operating income & net income, and the practical examples and a downloadable excel sheet.
 You can learn more about accounting from the following articles –